 News and Updates

 Stay informed on Virginia Medicaid news, updates, and alerts.
 To sign up for updates, click to subscribe to email and text message alerts.

 Once you select your health plan, it’s time to choose your primary care provider (PCP).
-Your PCP is your family doctor who provides most of the health care you will ever need.
-He or she will also refer you to other providers for more specialized care.
+A PCP is your doctor who provides most of the health care you will need.
+Your PCP may also refer you to other providers for more specialized care.

 3 Easy Ways to Apply for Medicaid Coverage